NAMUH is a work of visionary near-future science fiction.

 “Nice to meet y’all,” says Michael.

-Michael’s 180 centimetres of height does not make him the tallest in the group, but he is the embodiment of a ‘natural born leader’ wherever he finds himself.
-Fast-thinking and talking, he has no problems taking control of any situation.
+Michael’s one-hundred and eighty centimetres of height do not make him the tallest in the group, but he is the embodiment of a ‘natural born leader’ wherever he finds himself.
+Fast-thinking and fast-talking, he has no problems taking control of any situation.

-Michael’s sharp facial features and his slender athletic build all contort as he struggles with the wetness of every piece of clothing that he is wearing.
-He is moving his whole body to dislodge the wet materials that are sticking to his skin.
+Michael’s sharp facial features and slender athletic build contort as he struggles with the wetness of every piece of clothing he is wearing.
+He moves his whole body to dislodge the wet material sticking to his skin.

 He looks at Apollo again and says, “What about you?”

-“Someone told me to follow this forest Sprite,” he manages to get out, gesturing toward the Sprite.
-“My dead uncle Davis introduced it to me, in the town just south of here,” Apollo concludes.
+“Someone told me to follow this forest Sprite,” he manages to get out, gesturing toward it.
+“My dead uncle Davis introduced it to me in the town just south of here,” Apollo concludes.

 Apollo had never heard of his uncle Davis until the previous night.
 He had finished a job in Auckland the day before and hired a vehicle to drive him to his grandmother’s house in Dargaville.
-He was in search of his mother, whom he had not seen since he was a child, and was hoping to get information from his grandmother about her possible whereabouts.
+He was in search of his mother, whom he had not seen since childhood, and was hoping to get information from his grandmother about her possible whereabouts.

 “I’m like you, Michael,” Tara interjects.
 “I just knew I had to be here, but had no idea where ‘here’ was.
 It felt like a pressure on my back, as if something were pushing me forward.

-Sophia, projecting both strength and callousness via her facial expressions and body language, although this is more a defence against new people she has developed from childhood, says, “I was urged by one of the voices in my head to be here.”
+Sophia, projecting both strength and callousness via her facial expressions and body language—though this is more a defence she developed in childhood against new people—says, “I was urged by one of the voices in my head to be here.”

-She had been leaning against the Kauri tree for most of the conversation.
+She has been leaning against the Kauri tree for most of the conversation.
 Now she shifts her weight forward, stepping away from the trunk to get a clearer view of Apollo.

 Tara, sensing others’ feelings, understands that Apollo isn’t trying to be creepy, although it certainly looks that way.

 Tara, too, feels an attraction toward Apollo but understands that now is not the time to act upon it, so she flashes Apollo a radiant smile that almost stops his heart and says, “Do I have something on my face?”
-Raising her impeccable eyebrows in a questioning motion.
+She raises her impeccable eyebrows in a questioning motion.

 “Ugh, no, I was, I was…” Apollo splutters.